Luksa00/Luksa00/README.md

 </p>

 ---

-I'm a student who completed secondary education as a Computer Technician and currently studying Web Design at TVZ in Zagreb.
+I'm a student who graduated from a high school program in Computer Technology and I'm currently studying Web Design at TVZ in Zagreb.
-All the projects I’ve done so far were for school or college purposes.
+All the projects I’ve completed were for school or college purposes.
 We were given a theme, but I always created games and applications in my own unique style.

 ---
 <p align="left">